Equivariant Deep Weight Space Alignment: The weight alignment problem and its symmetries

 In other words, the problem seeks a sequence of permutations $k=(P_1,\dots,P_{M-1})$ that will make $v'$ as close as possible to $v$.
 The optimization problem in \eqref{eq:wm_problem} always admits a minimizer since $G$ is finite.
 For some $(v,v')$ it may have several minimizers, in which case $\g(v,v')$ is a set of elements.
 To simplify our discussion we will sometimes consider the domain of $\g$ to be only the set $\Vreg$ of pairs $(v,v')$ for which a unique minimizer exists.
 On this domain we can consider $\g$ as a function to the unique minimizer in $G$, that is $\g:\Vreg \rightarrow G$.

 Our goal in this paper is to devise an architecture that can learn the function $\g$.
-As a guiding principle for devising this architecture, we would like this function to be equivariant to the symmetries of $\g$.
-We describe these symmetries in the following subsection.
+As a guiding principle for devising this architecture, we would like this architecture to be equivariant to the symmetries of $\g$.
+We describe these symmetries next.

 \textbf{The symmetries of $\g$.} One important property of the function $\g$ is that it is equivariant to the action of the group $H=G\times G$ which consists of two independent copies of the permutation symmetry group for the MLP architecture we consider.
 Here, the action $h=(g,g')\in H$ on the input space $\mathcal{V}\times \mathcal{V} $ is simply $(v,v')\mapsto (\ghash v,\ghash'v')$, and the action of $h=(g,g')\in H$ on an element $k\in G$ in the output space is given by $g\cdot k \cdot {g'}^T $.
 This equivariance property is summarized and proved in the proposition below and visualized using the commutative diagram in Figure \ref{fig:matching_equi}: applying $\g$ and then $(g,g')$ results in exactly the same output as applying $(g,g')$ and then $\g$. \begin{proposition} The map $\g$ is $H$-equivariant, namely, for all $(v,v')\in \Vreg$ and $(g,g')\in H$,